Node-pressure Eviction

 When the kubelet evicts pods in response to inode or process ID starvation, it uses the Pods' relative priority to determine the eviction order, because inodes and PIDs have no requests.

-The kubelet sorts pods differently based on whether the node has a dedicated imagefs filesystem:
+The kubelet sorts pods differently based on whether the node has a dedicated imagefs or containerfs filesystem:

-If nodefs is triggering evictions, the kubelet sorts pods based on nodefs usage (local volumes + logs of all containers).
+• If nodefs triggers evictions, the kubelet sorts pods based on nodefs usage (local volumes + logs of all containers).

-If imagefs is triggering evictions, the kubelet sorts pods based on the writable layer usage of all containers.
+• If imagefs triggers evictions, the kubelet sorts pods based on the writable layer usage of all containers.

-If nodefs is triggering evictions, the kubelet sorts pods based on their total disk usage (local volumes + logs & writable layer of all containers)
+• If containerfs triggers evictions, the kubelet sorts pods based on containerfs usage (local volumes + logs and a writable layer of all containers).

 Minimum eviction reclaim